Doctor sentenced by Supreme Court for death of a child due to ear infection treated with homeopathy

-The Court of Cassation has confirmed the conviction for manslaughter against the homeopathic doctor Massimiliano Mecozzi, in relation to the death of the child Francesco Bonifazi, who died in May 2017.
-The tragic event occurred due to an ear infection that degenerated into encephalitis, treated with homeopathic treatments based on the doctor's indications.
+The Court of Cassation has upheld the manslaughter conviction of homeopathic doctor Massimiliano Mecozzi in connection with the death of Francesco Bonifazi, a child who died in May 2017.
+The tragic event occurred due to an ear infection that degenerated into encephalitis, which was treated with homeopathic treatments based on the doctor's instructions.

 Liability and inadequate treatment